zoetyu/workshop-ws-04-18-js-graphics/README.md

 ## Overview

 Today we're going to build on an existing Buzzfeed quiz with some animations!
-By the end of the workshop, you will have a quiz with fancy animations throughout, created using mo.js, and a graphical representation of results each time the quiz is taken.
+By the end of the workshop, you will have a quiz with fancy animations throughout, created using multiple js graphical libraries, and a graphical representation of results each time the quiz is taken.

 ## Setup